 (b) Committees shall be discharged by the President when their work has been completed and their reports accepted or when, in the opinion of the Board, it is deemed wise to discontinue the committee.

 Section 3-Executive Committee.
 The Executive Committee shall act for and on behalf of the Board when the Board is not in session, but shall be accountable to the Board for its actions.
-The Executive Committee is composed of the President, Vice President, Secretary, Treasurer and up to four of the Directors, selected annually by the President and approved by the Board.
+The Executive Committee is composed of the President, Vice President, Secretary, Treasurer and up to four (4) of the Directors, selected annually by the President and approved by the Board.
 The President shall serve as chairman.
 A quorum of the Executive Committee is a majority of the committee and the manner of voting shall be a majority of the quorum.
-Minutes of all meetings of the Executive Committee shall be made available to all Board members prior to the next meeting of the Board.
+Minutes of all meetings of the Executive Committee shall be made available to all Board members within five (5) days following such meeting.

 ARTICLE IX.
 FINANCES

 Section 1-Authorization.
 All bills payable, notes, checks, drafts, warrants, or other negotiable instruments of the KHC shall be made in the name of the KHC and shall be signed by the Executive Director, the President, the Vice President or the Treasurer; provided that any negotiable instrument in an amount exceeding $2,500 shall require the signature of two (2) the following: The President, the Vice President, the Treasurer or the Executive Director.